ddmitov/perl-executing-browser/README.md

 ## Security

 **Security features based on C++ code:**
-* PEB can not and does not download remote files and can not execute locally Perl scripts from remote locations.
+* PEB can not and does not download remote files on hard disk and can not execute any Perl scripts from remote locations.
 * Users have no dialog to select arbitrary local scripts for execution by PEB.
 Only scripts within the ```{PEB_binary_directory}/resources/app``` directory can be executed if they are invoked from the PEB pseudo-domain: ```http://perl-executing-browser-pseudodomain/```.
 * Starting PEB with administrative privileges is not allowed - it exits with a warning message.
 * Perl 5 scripts are executed in a clean environment and only ```REQUEST_METHOD```, ```QUERY_STRING``` and ```CONTENT_LENGTH``` environment variables (borrowed from the CGI protocol) are used for communication between local HTML forms and local Perl scripts.